-Division I men's basketball coaches have five "recruiting opportunities" to utilize on you during any year.
-In using those five opportunities, a men's basketball coach may use any combination of contacts and/or evaluations that equal five; however, not more than three of the opportunities may be contacts.

-Competition on consecutive days within a tournament (and normally at the same site) or that involves a tier of a tournament (e.g., regional) counts as a single evaluation.
-In addition, once you sign a National Letter of Intent, you may be evaluated an unlimited number of times by a college men's basketball coach from the college with which you have signed.
+Currently in all sports other than football and women's basketball, institutions have seven permissible recruiting opportunities (contacts and evaluations) during the academic year, and not more than three of the seven opportunities may be in-person, off-campus contacts.
+Women's basketball coaches have five "recruiting opportunities" to utilize on you during any year.
+In using those five opportunities, a women's basketball coach may use any combination of contacts and/or evaluations that equal five; however, not more than three of the opportunities may be contacts.
+Football coaches may not evaluate you more than three times each year (April 15 through April 14 of the following academic year).
+In football, only one evaluation may be used during the fall evaluation period and only two evaluations may be used during the spring evaluation period (April 15 through May 31).
+In all sports, competition on consecutive days within a tournament (and normally at the same site) or that involves a tier of a tournament (e.g., regional) counts as a single evaluation.
+In addition, once you sign a National Letter of Intent, you may be evaluated an unlimited number of times by a college coach from the college with which you have signed.

-Similar to football and women's basketball, there are certain periods when a coach may contact you off the college campus and/or attend your practices and games to evaluate your athletics ability.
+In football and women's basketball only, there are certain periods when a coach may contact you off the college campus and/or attend your practices and games to evaluate your athletics ability.
+In all other sports, contacts and evaluations may occur anytime except during a dead period.